douglas-f/douglas-f.github.io/_posts/2015-02-09-Powershell-Server-Setup-Part-III.md

   - Automation
 ---

 This is the final part of my server setup script.
-If you missed them check out Part I and Part II.
-I suppose I should point out when I use all of these I’ve got an ISO with the scripts that I store on our datastores in ESX/Hyper-V and mount them so I don’t need working network connectivity to run this all.
+If you missed the previous posts, check out Part I and Part II.
+I suppose I should point out when I use all of these I’ve got an ISO with the scripts that I store on our datastores in ESX/Hyper-V and mount them, so I don’t need a working network connection to run this all.

 Now the final part of my setup script doesn’t do a whole lot, mostly getting packages for AV/Logging/Backup and storing it in the folder I created earlier along with install the SNMP role for our monitoring software.
-Getting the packages is rather simple
+Getting the packages is rather simple.e

 <!--more-->